melloddy/performance_evaluation/README.md

 $ rm model2/export/model.pth && rm model2/pred/pred
 ```

 #### Step 1.3.
-Select only 20 epoch reg model.
+Select only 20 epoch reg model for SP & MP.
-Use ONLY the Epoch 20 model for reg.
+Use ONLY the Epoch 20 (SP&MP) models for reg.

 I.e: Do NOT select model based on corr (as arbitrated here: https://jjcloud.box.com/s/xrhdrba9ocwz8nq150wdaarib86lr037)
 ```